 Students must be registered for the Administrative Internship (EDLF 632R) for every semester or term in which they plan to complete internship hours.
 Failure to register for the internship course means that you cannot accrue internship hours during that term/semester.
 The program requires 3 credits of internship and the completion of the state-required 450 internship hours.
 Thus, one credit of 632R aligns approximately with 150 internship hours.
 However, students may complete more or less than this number of hours for a given credit.
-ExSL students register for .5 credits each semester or term in the program, beginning the first Fall semester.
-Students may register for more than .5 credits with the permission of the Internship Coordinator.
+ExSL Track students register for .5 credit each semester or term in the program, beginning the first Fall semester.
+LPP Track students register for 1 credit each semester or term in the program, beginning the first Fall semester.
+Students may register for more than .5 credits with the permission of their Internship Coordinator.